nicolay-r/blog/_posts/result-evaluation-with-arekit.md

 title: "AREkit Tutorial: Inferred Results Evaluation!"
 description: "AREkit Tutorial: Inferred Results Evaluation!"
 category: POST
-tags: [AREkit, Evaluation, Evaluator, Precission, Recall, Accuracy]
+tags: [AREkit, Evaluation, Evaluator, Precision, Recall, Accuracy]
 ---

 Once the relation extraction model is ready-to-use, it is expected to be evaluated and compared with the other approaches.
-Given a couple datasets of a `Test` and `Etalon` types, it is possble to assess the result model using the AREkit embedded evaluators.
+Given a couple datasets of a `Test` and `Etalon` types, it is possible to assess the result model using the AREkit embedded evaluators.

 In this posts we cover a possible evaluation formats for Sentiment Relations of the Relation Extraction subtask.